MarvinTeichmann/ConvCRF/README.md

 ConvCRF
 ========
-This repository contains the reference implementation for our proposed Convolutional CRFs in PyTorch (Tensorflow planned).
+This repository contains the reference implementation for our proposed [Convolutional CRFs][4] in PyTorch (Tensorflow planned).
 The two main entry-points are [demo.py](demo.py) and [benchmark.py](benchmark.py).
 Demo.py performs ConvCRF inference on a single input image while benchmark.py compares ConvCRF with FullCRF.
 Both scripts output plots as shown below.

 ![Example Output](data/output/Res2.png)